jonathanpberger/jpb.com/public/cv.md

 # SKILLS

 - Expert in Agile, Lean Startup, and Extreme Programming (XP) methodologies.
-- Experienced Product Designer, with a strong emphasis on User Experience (UX), Visual Design, and Product Management skills in both desktop and mobile applications.
+- Experienced product designer (desktop and mobile), with a strong emphasis on User Experience (UX) and experience with Visual Design, Front-end engineering.
-- Experience leading design and project teams.
-- Experienced with modern web development tools and frameworks including Ruby, Javascript, HTML, CSS, and shell scripting.
+- Experienced with modern web development tools including Ruby, Javascript, HTML, CSS, (including frameworks Rails, React, Node, Express, SASS, and many more) and shell scripting.
 - Adobe Certified Expert in Photoshop.
 - Extremely high level of proficiency in Vim, Adobe Creative Suite, AfterEffects, Final Cut Studio.
-- Years of experience with {Microsoft, Google, Libre} Office suites, cloud computing and various productivity applications.
-I know how computers and the internet work.
-- Extensive photography and videography production and post-production experience for broadcast and internet.
+- Extensive photography, animation, and videography production and post-production experience for broadcast and internet.

 # EDUCATION